-ScaleGrid supports SSL configuration for MongoDB and can be easily set up as outlined in an earlier post.
-It also discusses the need and pros and cons of MongoDB with TLS/SSL.
+ScaleGrid supports SSL configuration for MongoDB and can be easily set up, as outlined in our MongoDB SSL post.
+It also discusses MongoDB’s needs, pros, and cons with TLS/SSL.

-At ScaleGrid, we also provide you with the option of purchasing your own SSL certificates and configuring them on the MongoDB server.
-Please email [email protected] to learn more about this opportunity.
+At ScaleGrid, we also provide the option of purchasing your SSL certificates and configuring them on the MongoDB server.
+Please email support@scalegrid.io to learn more about this opportunity.

 Adding CA Certificate File

-In order to improve the security of your SSL connection, you can specify the CA to be used to validate the MongoDB server SSL certificate.
-Node.js has a default list of well known “root” CA’s it consults if a CA is not specified during the connection creation time.
-However, since we’re talking about self-signed certificates, we will have to specify a CA certificate file for verification.
-You may copy the CA certificate file that was used for self-signing into the client machine (For ScaleGrid, this is described in our older SSL post), and then use the sslCA
+To improve the security of your SSL connection, you can specify the CA to validate the MongoDB server SSL certificate.
+Node.js has a default list of well-known “root” CAs it consults if a CA is not specified during the connection creation time.
+However, since we’re talking about self-signed certificates, we must specify a CA certificate file for verification.
+You may copy the CA certificate file that was used for self-signing into the client machine and then use the sslCA

 option to point to the path of this file, thus enabling server verification as well.